In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 The Missouri River, Fort Scott & Gulf started from Kansas City and ran to the state’s southern boundary, a distance of 161 miles.
 It received a grant of 125,000 acres of land from the state, some 1,500 acres from individuals and town companies, and subsidies amounting to $750,000 in county and city bonds.
 This road and the Leavenworth, Lawrence & Galveston were known as the “Joy roads” because James F. Joy purchased the Cherokee Neutral Lands, of which about 3,000,000 acres were sold at an average price of $6.50 an acre for the benefit of the road.

-In 1870 there were 1,283 miles of railroad in Kansas, the greater portion of which had been constructed during the three years immediately preceding.
+In 1870, there were 1,283 miles of railroad in Kansas, the more significant portion of which had been constructed during the three preceding years.

 Ten years later, the mileage reached 3,104, with 1879 being the greatest railroad year in the state’s history.
 The Kansas Monthly for November of that year gives the following lines, either finished or almost finished, that were built during the year: Kansas Pacific branches from Salina to Lindsborg, Junction City to Concordia, and from Minneapolis to Beloit; Atchison, Topeka & Santa Fe Railroad branches from Emporia to Eureka, Florence to McPherson, and Wichita to Arkansas City; the Union Pacific extended the main line to Kirwin, Phillips County; and built branches to Osborne City and Jewell Center, and a line from Concordia to Scandia; the Kansas City, Fort Scott & Gulf extended its line from Baxter Springs to Joplin, Missouri, via Empire City; the Kansas City, Lawrence & Southern constructed its line from Independence to Winfield; the St. Louis and San Francisco Railroad extended its line from Wichita via Cherryvale and Fredonia; the road from Holden, Missouri, to Paola was extended beyond Garnett; and a line was built from Osawatomie to Ottawa; the Lawrence & Southwestern was engaged in running a line from Lawrence to Carbondale; a narrow gauge road was built from Parsons to Weir City, and surveys were under way for other roads.
 Altogether, 498 miles of track were laid in Kansas during the year, giving the state the first place in railroad construction, with Minnesota standing second with 349 miles.
 Another piece of railroad not included in the magazine article quoted was the completion of the Central Branch to Cawker City.

-Of the Missouri Pacific Railroad system, which next to the Atchison, Topeka & Santa Fe Railroad operates the greatest number of miles in Kansas, the railroad commissioners’ report for 1910 says: “The Missouri Pacific Railway Company was organized by articles of agreement and consolidation dated May 29, 1909, filed in the office of the secretaries of the states of Missouri, Kansas, and Nebraska, August 9, 1909.”
-The report then gives a list of the constituent companies forming the consolidation, some 25 in number.
+Of the Missouri Pacific Railroad system, which next to the Atchison, Topeka & Santa Fe Railroad operates the greatest number of miles in Kansas, the railroad commissioners’ report for 1910 says: “The Missouri Pacific Railway Company was organized by articles of agreement and consolidation dated May 29, May 29filed in the office of the secretaries of the states of Missouri, Kansas, and Nebraska, August 9.
+The report then listed the constituent companies forming the consolidation, some 25 in number.
 Before long, this company operated 2,379 miles of road in Kansas.

 Concerning government aid extended to Kansas railroads, Poor’s Manual of Railroads for 1873 gave the following acreage of the land grants made to seven of the leading companies: Kansas Pacific, 6,000,000; Atchison, Topeka & Santa Fe Railroad, 3,000,000; Missouri River, Fort Scott & Gulf, 2,350,000; St. Joseph & Denver, 1,700,000; Missouri, Kansas & Texas Railroad, 1,520,000; Leavenworth, Lawrence & Galveston, 800,000; Union Pacific (Southern Branch), 500,000; Union Pacific (Central Branch), 245,166, making a total of 16,115,166 acres.

-In addition to these grants, large tracts of land were purchased by railroad companies at low prices.
+In addition to these grants, railroad companies purchased large tracts of land at low prices.
 In October 1867, the Cherokee Neutral Lands were sold to James F. Joy for $1.00 an acre.
-When the Atchison & Pike’s Peak railroad reached Waterville in January 1868, the company received a grant of 187,608 acres of land and bonds amounting to $16,000 a mile, and the same company purchased 24,000 acres of the Kickapoo lands at $1.25 an acre.
+When the Atchison & Pike’s Peak railroad reached Waterville in January 1868, the company received a grant of 187,608 acres of land, and bonds amounting to $16,000 a mile, and the same company purchased 24,000 acres of the Kickapoo lands at $1.25 an acre.
 In May 1868, the Osage Indians sold 8,000,000 acres of their lands to the Leavenworth, Lawrence & Galveston Company at 20 cents an acre.
 In August of the same year, the Atchison, Topeka & Santa Fe Railroad bought 338,766 acres of the Potawatomi lands.

 The Kansas Pacific received in bonds from the national government the sum of $6,303,000, and the Central Branch received $1,600,000.
 Immediately after the war, when railroad building was making rapid strides in the West, the Federal Government guaranteed bonds for railroad companies amounting to $27,806,000, a large part of which was for the benefit of Kansas lines.
 In addition to this national assistance, counties, cities, townships, and towns voted for bonds in large amounts to aid in the construction of the roads.